Independence Party of New York: 2011–2021

 The Independence Party endorsed Gary Johnson in the 2016 presidential election, cross-endorsing with the Libertarian Party of New York.
 Notably, the Independence Party endorsed Johnson over Republican Party nominee Donald Trump, who (during his 2000 campaign for the Reform Party nomination) had previously been a member of the Independence Party.
 Johnson received 119,160 votes on the Independence Party line and 57,438 votes on the Libertarian Party line.

-Pierce
+Ben Walsh, despite coming from a family of prominent Republicans, refused to affiliate with the Republican Party.
+When he ran for mayor of Syracuse in 2017, he did so on two minor party lines: The Independence Party of New York and the Reform Party of New York State line.
+In what was generally seen as an upset, Walsh defeated Democratic candidate Juanita Perez Williams.